May 8, 2026

 If your visa is denied, just send us proof by email (waterinstitute@sph.unc.edu) and we’ll waive your registration fee.
 If you haven’t paid yet, please go ahead and cancel your registration.
 If you’ve already paid, let us know as soon as possible with the documentation so we can refund you without a cancellation fee.

-Please let the conference organizers know as soon as possible so your spot can be given to the next best scored abstract on the waiting list (waterinstitute@sph.unc.edu).
-Presentation and scholarships are made available annually.
-You’re still very welcome to join virtually!
-You can register for the online conference once virtual registration opens on the UNC Water and Health Conference website.
+Please let the conference organizers know as soon as possible by emailing waterinstitute@sph.unc.edu so your spot can be given to the next best scored abstract on the waiting list.
+Presentation and grants are made available annually and cannot be applied to successive years.

 Your abstract is due for submission by May 15, 2026, by 11:59PM Eastern Standard Time (EST).